 The points A to D are only examples, between which there can be any number of intermediate and mixed forms.

-For all scenarios, the ZMML supports you with individual consultations, training measures and the provision of digital tools such as Stud.IP, Opencast, BigBlueButton and ARSnova, including the corresponding instructions.
+For all scenarios, the ZMML supports you with especially eqioped rooms (in cooperation with the "Medienstelle"), individual consultations, training measures and the provision of digital tools such as Stud.IP, Opencast, BigBlueButton and ARSnova, including the corresponding instructions (see also Technical solutions for type A and B).
 Simply write to infoprotect me ?!elearning.uni-bremenprotect me ?!.de.
-For capacity reasons, however, we can neither provide the technology nor offer on-site support during the events!
+For capacity reasons, however, we not offer on-site support during the events!